Codrineye/Codrineye-s-TPT2-Compendium/TPT2 Scripting/README.md

 ## The Impulses

-You have 6 impulses that let you interract with the script and `game.newround` that resets an internal timer to let this script be used in normal mode too.
+You have 6 impulses that let you interract with the script and `game.newround` that sets the 2 timers to 0.

 Three of them control the scripts global variables.<br>
 These variables are hidden until you press either of them.